reverentgeek/okta.github.io/_source/_use_cases/events-api-migration/index.md

 | ---------------------- | ---------------------- |
 | `GET` `/api/v1/events` | `GET` `/api/v1/logs`   |

-For brevity, often the Events API is referred to a `/events` and the System Log API as `/logs`.
+For brevity, the Events API will often be referred to as `/events` and the System Log API as `/logs`.

 ### Data Structure

-Behind each of the API resources is its data structure (also referred to the resource "representation" or data model).
-The [LogEvent object](https://developer.okta.com/docs/api/resources/system_log#logevent-object) is the central concept in the System Log API that captures the occurrence of notable system events.
-In the Events API, the corresponding entity is the [Event object](https://developer.okta.com/docs/api/resources/events#event-model).
-Generally speaking, a LogEvent is a more structured entity than is an Event and contains a much richer set of data elements in the form of attributes.
-It is one of the distinguishing features and main value-adds of the new API.
+Each of the API resources has an associated data structure, also referred to as the resource "representation" or data model.
+The System Log API's representation is the [LogEvent object](https://developer.okta.com/docs/api/resources/system_log#logevent-object).
+It captures the occurrence of notable system events.
+The Events API's representation is the [Event object](https://developer.okta.com/docs/api/resources/events#event-model).
+LogEvent has more structure and a much richer set of data elements than Event.
+It is one of the principal improvements of the System Log API over the Events API.

-One of the most important attributes of an event is its "event type" designation.
-In the Events API this is captured in the [`action.objectType` attribute](https://developer.okta.com/docs/api/resources/events#action-object) whereas in the Logs API this is captured in the [`eventType` attribute](https://developer.okta.com/docs/api/resources/system_log#event-types).
+One of the most important attributes of an event in the Okta system is its "event type" designation.

+In the Events API, the [`action.objectType` attribute](https://developer.okta.com/docs/api/resources/events#action-object) attribute denotes the event type.
+In the Logs API, the [`eventType` attribute](https://developer.okta.com/docs/api/resources/system_log#event-types) represents the event type.
 The values in each of these fields are generally different, although there is some overlap for historical purposes.
-To help ease the transition, a [`legacyEventType` attribute](https://developer.okta.com/docs/api/resources/system_log#attributes) was added to the LogEvent to capture the equivalent `action.objectType` Event value.
-The static mapping of these tables can be found in the [Event Type Mapping](#event-type-mapping) section of this guide.
+In the interest of easing the transition from the Events API to the System Log API, LogEvent's [`legacyEventType` attribute](https://developer.okta.com/docs/api/resources/system_log#attributes) identifies the equivalent Event `action.objectType` value.
+The [Event Type Mapping](#event-type-mapping) section of this guide provides a static mapping of Events API event types to System Log API event types.

-Another key difference between the two systems is the manner in which detailed information is encoded.
-In the Events API, much of the specifics of a particular event instance were textually encoded into the event [`action.message` attribute](https://developer.okta.com/docs/api/resources/events#action-object).
-This put a burden on consumers to parse the information correctly.
-In the System Log API, the data model itself has been expanded and enriched to support storing these values as atomic, independent attributes.
-Attributes which are generally common across event types may be found so-called "context objects" such as the [AuthenticationContext object](https://developer.okta.com/docs/api/resources/system_log#authenticationcontext-object) or [GeographicalContext objects](https://developer.okta.com/docs/api/resources/system_log#geographicalcontext-object).
-For the most part, event type specific attributes are located in the [DebugContext object](https://developer.okta.com/docs/api/resources/system_log#debugcontext-object).
+Another essential difference between the two systems is the manner in which detailed information is encoded.
+The Events API textually encodes the specifics of a particular event instance into the [`action.message` attribute](https://developer.okta.com/docs/api/resources/events#action-object).
+This encoding burdened consumers with having to correctly parse data themselves and led to brittleness in downstream systems when wording changed.
+The System Log API expands and enriches the data model to support storing these values as atomic, independent attributes.
+Context objects, such as the [AuthenticationContext object](https://developer.okta.com/docs/api/resources/system_log#authenticationcontext-object) and [GeographicalContext objects](https://developer.okta.com/docs/api/resources/system_log#geographicalcontext-object) objects, provide attributes that are common across event types.
+The [DebugContext object](https://developer.okta.com/docs/api/resources/system_log#debugcontext-object) houses event-type-specific attributes.

 #### Event / LogEvent Comparison Example